- Download our Moving to South Korea Guide (PDF)

-The banking system in South Korea is as advanced as in most Western countries and also relatively simple and user-friendly.
+The banking system in South Korea is as advanced as in most Western countries, and also relatively simple and user-friendly.

 Currency in South Korea

 The official currency of South Korea is the won, which is abbreviated to KRW or ₩.
 Foreign currency can be exchanged at banks, airports, and some hotels or tourist spots, and most major international currencies are accepted.
-Expats will have a more difficult time exchanging won for other currencies outside of South Korea.
+You will have a more difficult time exchanging won for other currencies outside of South Korea.

 Banking in South Korea

-Some popular banks in South Korea include KEB Hanna, Woori Bank, Kookmin Bank (KB) and Shinhan Bank.
+Some popular banks in South Korea include KEB Hana, Woori Bank, Kookmin Bank (KB) and Shinhan Bank.
 International banks such as Citibank, HSBC, Standard Chartered Bank and Bank of America also operate in the country.

 Banking hours in South Korea are generally from 9am to 4pm during the week.
 A few bank branches will also open on weekends.